-In order to protect our financial assets Trustees maintained three further savings accounts with Teachers Building Society, Shawbrook Bank and a CAF Gold Account.
+In order to protect our financial assets Trustees maintained further savings accounts with Teachers Building Society, Shawbrook Bank, Virgin Money and a CAF Gold Account.
 They have performed to our expectations whilst allowing ease of access to funds.
 Following a number of legacies trustees made further decisions regarding savings.
 In light of the announcement in early 2013 of the proposed route of the High Speed Rail (HS2), Trustees recognised the potential effect this may have on the centre and that in the worst case scenario could make the centre unfit for purpose.
 In order to safeguard the future of the Trust and also maximise the income from financial resources, Trustees sought independent advice from Zenith Asset Management, Cannock.
-At 31 March 2019, these investments had a market value of £302,609.
+At 31 March 2022, the portfolio managed by Zenith had a market value of £315,869.